March 10, 2018: 9:00 AM to 6:00 PM. Integrative Learning Center, S211

 Luis Alonso-Ovalle & Aron Hirsch (McGill University): Strong “Only”.

-Roger Schwarzschild (MIT): Focus.
+Roger Schwarzschild (MIT): 5 minutes on Focus.

 Caroline Féry (Goethe University Frankfurt): Focus and Intonation in French versus German.